 You can also have a special encounter with the San bushmen trackers of the region.
 You’ll walk with the San, learning about their nomadic lifestyle, how they used to hunt, gather water and use plants for medicinal purposes.
 You’ll marvel at their deep wisdom of the bush, and it’s always one of the favourite experiences at Nxai Pan Camp.

 After saying farewell and checking out of Nxai Pan Camp, you’ll transfer to the airstrip and board a light aircraft flight to Maun.
-From Maun Airport (MUB), you’ll continue on your international flight arrangements
+From Maun Airport (MUB), you’ll continue your international flight arrangements.

 Although you’re incredible Botswana Family Safari Holiday has come to an end, you’ll leave with many special memories and more than a handful of photos and stories to share when you return home.